FairwindsOps/insights-docs/docs/technical-details/reports/cloud-costs.md

 2. Click Create Service Account
 3. Give the service account a name then "Create and Continue"
 4. Grant roles: "BigQuery Data Viewer" and "BigQuery Job User" and click Done
+5. Make sure Workload Identity is enabled (you can enable at cluster overview page; for Autopilot it's enabled by default)
-5. Bind your service account to Workload Identity:
+6. Bind your service account to Workload Identity:
 [Use Workload Identity ](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity)
 Example:
 ```bash